Summary: This document provides basic information about the extension providing Apache Struts support for the JEE Analyzer.

 Again the real class will be indicated in a bean.

-Modeling when the execute method is defined in a parent Struts class
+Modelling when the execute method is defined in a parent Struts class

 In both struts 1 and struts 2 it is common that the "execute" method is not defined within the referred java class but in a parent of that class.
-This "execute" method then calls a method that is overridden in the referred java class.
+This "execute" method then calls a method which is overridden in the referred java class.
 In that case, a call link is created between the Struts Operation and this method.

 Let's for instance consider the struts 1 application using the following config xml file ( which defines that a /logout URL refers to the "com.company.lightspeed.struts.logon.StrutsActionLogout" java class):

 If no "execute" method is found in "com.company.lightspeed.struts.logon.StrutsActionLogout" java class, the extension searches for the "execute" method in the class hierarchy.